Krazete/ailog/SUPPLEMENTARY.md

-# The Replacement Conspiracy Theory
+# The First Three Months

 The attendance log doesn't show the full picture.